yessiest/markov-text/README.md

 # markov-text

-A (WIP) Lua text generator library using markov chains
+A Lua text generator library using markov chains

 ## Features